-If you are looking for a budget friendly, healthy and protein packed meal, then you need to add this Spicy Moroccan Chickpea Stew to your meal plan.
-It is made using store cupboard staples, so you might not even need to go shopping to make it, and it's easy to adapt to suit all tastes.
+If you are looking for a budget friendly, healthy and protein packed meal, then you need to give this Spicy Moroccan Chickpea Stew a try.
+It is made using store cupboard staples, so you might not even need to go shopping to make it, and it's easy to adapt.
+Simple ingredient, but big flavours.
 Dip some crusty bread in to it for a warming and hearty meal.

-If you asked us what is one ingredient that we always have in our cupboard, it’s chickpeas.
+One ingredient we always have in our cupboard is chickpeas.
 They are super cheap, really versatile and who doesn't want to be able to whip up some homemade hummus within minutes?

 But there is SO much more to chickpeas than just hummus.
-We love using them as a base for a rich and hearty stew, that is still nutrient dense as well.
+We love using them as a base for a rich and hearty chickpea stew, that is still nutrient dense as well.
 This Moroccan version just so happens to be one of our favourites.
 Chickpeas in a tomato based sauce with harissa and ras-el-hanout.

 Why should you try it?